<function>

 foo() # output is 4

-The following code demonstrates a scenario where this occurs.
-It consists of an operation that can be pre-calculated if the global variable's value is known.
-Thus, declaring the global variable as a constant enables the compiler to replace this operation by its result, making it equivalent to a hard-coded value.
-On the contrary, merely type-annotating the global variable only specializes code for the type provided.
-To starkly reveal the effect, we'll call this operation in a for-loop.
+The following code demonstrates this behavior.
+It performs an operation that can be precomputed if the value of the global variable is known at compile time.
+Declaring the global variable as a constant allows the compiler to replace the operation with its result, effectively treating it as a hard-coded value.
+In contrast, merely type-annotating the global variable constrains only its type, without fixing its value.
+To make the performance difference more evident, we call this operation repeatedly inside a for-loop.

 const k1 = 2